Sunshine list: Uses

 While intended as an accountability tool, the lists have been used for other purposes.
 Maclean's magazine, for example, has used the list to examine employment equity in academia.

 Flaw

 In 2011, Chris Mazza, President and CEO of Ornge, managed to stay off the sunshine list while making $1.4 million per year in a controversial scandal.

+Criticisms

+A concern of the sunshine list is its lack of anonymity.
+The inclusion of full names can pose as a danger to privacy.
+Another criticism is its lack of indexing to inflation.
+Local sunshine lists continue to get longer every year.